 Analysis of crosshole tests run in the Bow Ridge Fault alcove and the north Ghost Dance Fault access drift provides the best estimates of fracture permeability in the TCw and TSw fault layers, respectively.
 All other fault properties were calculated as averages of nonfault layers weighted by the layer thickness.
 Porosity was arithmetically averaged, because differences in porosity between model layers within each hydrogeologic unit are not significant.
 Because permeability is lognormally distributed, it was harmonically averaged and weighted by layer thickness.
 The average fault properties for each layer are presented in Table 2.3.2-6 (BSC 2004d, Section 6.3 and Table 6-7).
+The Tptpv2 (or tsw39) is transitional between the TSw and the CHn in terms of fracture frequency (Table 2.3.2-4).
+No direct fracture permeability measurements are available from within this unit, and the fracture permeability assigned is the average TSw fracture permeability.
+Similarly, fault properties for the Tptpv2 were conservatively assigned the properties from the TSw rather than the CHn because of the higher fault permeability for the TSw.
 Saturation, water potential, and pneumatic pressure data from borehole USW-7a, located in the Ghost Dance Fault, were used for calibration of the fault parameters that are discussed in Section 2.3.2.4.1.2.3.
 The location of the Ghost Dance Fault and its important hydrogeologic potential as a flow path for lateral flow along eastwardly tilted layer interfaces justifies its choice as a typical fault within the unsaturated zone at Yucca Mountain (Figure 2.3.2-6).

-2.3.2.3.3.4 Rock Thermal Properties
+2.3.2.3.4 Rock Thermal Properties